ratanahaerlavynah/dreamy/_poems/75-the-cliffs-of-her-endless-love.md

 ---
 layout: poem
-title: "The Cliffs of Her Endless Love"
+title: The Cliffs of Her Endless Love
 order: 75
+description: >-
+  <pre> There were no maps to where her love ended because it didn’t.
+It only
+  unraveled...  like wind loosening the sky from its own skin.
+She stood where memory fell off the world,  where the cliffs gr…
+tags: []
+image: /assets/img/75-the-cliffs-of-her-endless-love.png
+permalink: /poems/75-the-cliffs-of-her-endless-love/
 ---

 <pre>